lubuntu-team/blog/posts/release/disco/final/post.md

 Our focus in this cycle was on fixing the automatic full-disk encryption, especially on UEFI systems.

 **Note:** In case of full-disk encryption, unlike the other flavors, Calamares does not create a separate, unencrypted */boot* partition.
-Therefore, LUKS version 1 is the default, so that Grub can decrypt the partition.
+Therefore, LUKS 1 is the default, so that GRUB 2 can decrypt the partition.
+This is because GRUB 2 [does not have support for LUKS 2](https://savannah.gnu.org/bugs/?55093) and Ubuntu switched to it by default in this release.

-The minimum RAM requirements has been lowered to 0.5 GiB of RAM.
-(The RAM consumption is around 300-400 MiB after startup).
+The minimum RAM requirement has been lowered to 0.5 GiB of RAM.
+(The RAM consumption is around 300-400 MB after startup).

 ## Lubuntu Manual